 If it wasn’t for the Purple project, there would have been no reason to be secretive with Samuel Nepski about the oncology research.

 When the international medical clinic chain had come to him with technical questions about developing an AI assisted cancer vaccine program, they had then sent him de-identified terminal patient data files for the Drukker.

 He had been in a dark place with his career already spiraling downward, no longer seeing a beacon in his dreams for the future.

 But if he had been candid with Nepski, he may not have lost his job.
 The review board would have approved the project.

-Light ahead, that stubborn flicker of hope ablaze again, yes, his son was OK and Mary was no longer terminally ill.
-The research for the king’s Purple Project – the twin babies — was in his rear-view mirror and once again, he would focus on immune cancer vaccines.
+Yet, his son was OK and Mary was no longer terminally ill.
+He saw light ahead, that stubborn flicker of hope ablaze again, and yes, the research for the Purple Project – the twin babies — was in his rear-view mirror and once again, he could focus on immune vaccines.

 NEW YORK CITY

 Mary enjoyed a farewell dinner at her daughter’s home.
 There was no evidence of cancer on her latest scan.

 After putting the kids to bed, Leslie returned to Bart and her mother in the living room.
 Her husband looked relieved.
 Mary forced a smile to wish him goodnight.